John Worsfold: Coaching style

 In an era where most coaches had implemented "the flood" defence by having their players zone back, Worsfold maintained a man-on-man style of game for his West Coast team during the mid-2000s.
 While this led West Coast to much success in the home and away season, finishing second and first after the home and away rounds in 2005 and 2006 respectively, the strategy, or rather the inflexibility from this strategy also led to criticism at times.
 Firstly, teams such as the Western Bulldogs and Fremantle were perceived to exploit West Coast's macro-positioning.
 However, the most notable example of this criticism came after the qualifying final against Sydney in 2006.
 However, West Coast did proceed to defeat Sydney in the Grand Final three weeks later.

 The 2009 season had seen Worsfold and his coaching department implement the use of both zone defence and man-on-man strategy depending on the situation.

+Post-coaching career

+After leaving Essendon, Worsfold spent four years as General Manager of People and Culture at the ASX-listed Emeco Group.

+In October 2024, Worsfold was appointed Head of Football at the West Coast Eagles.